 Frequently Asked Questions

-A true Nebraska runza does not have cheese in it; however, a little sprinkle of shredded cheddar cheese, Swiss cheese, mozzarella cheese, or Monterey Jack cheese is delicious.
+A true Nebraska runza does not have cheese; however, a little sprinkle of shredded cheddar, Swiss, mozzarella, or Monterey Jack cheese is delicious.
 Add it right on top of the spooned-in meat mixture before pinching up the dough.
-Or try cooked chopped bacon, browned sausage, or sauteed mushrooms.
+You can also try cooked chopped bacon, browned sausage, or sauteed mushrooms.

 More Sandwich Recipes